Jennifer Ling DatchuK

 Publication Released July 2019

-Jennifer Ling Datchuk: Half is the first catalogue of the inaugural publication program of the nonprofit organization.
-The publication collects works from Datchuk’s three series — Dark and Lovely, Blackwork, and Girl You Can — that build upon themes of identity, race, and gender primarily through porcelain, as well as performance and digital documentation.
+Jennifer Ling Datchuk: Half collects works from Datchuk’s three series — Dark and Lovely, Blackwork, and Girl You Can — which build upon themes of identity, race, and gender primarily through porcelain, as well as performance and digital documentation.
 Featured writers include Sarah Darro and Kalia Brooks Nelson.

 Datchuk mines the loaded histories, cross-cultural significance, symbolic dualities, and provenance of her materials.
 It is her stewardship and scholarship of those material-histories that allows her to bring forth and enact charged objects and agents of critical discourse, camaraderie, and disruption.
 Half relates the bodily extensions of her Chinese American identity, expressed through threads of human hair, to the globalized politics of both the porcelain trade and the commercial beauty industry...